 Once considered slow adapters of new technologies, today’s financial executives are implementing technologies at a rapid pace while promoting innovation within their companies.

-Join us on April 16th for “Artificial Intelligence: What Is It and How Are CFOs Using It”, where our panel of experts will discuss the latest in technology and what you need to know.
+Join us on November 21st for “AI and the Future of Finance", where our panel of experts will discuss the latest in technology and what you need to know.

 Our speakers will:

 - Provide an overview of some of the latest trends in disruptive technologies (robotic process automation, machine learning, and the blockchain)

 - Address how disruptive technologies will impact the CFO’s companies, their jobs, and the interactions with stakeholders, including customers, vendors, employees and investors